E-Commerce Seller Financing • March 9, 2020

 3. Start Posting on Your Media Channels

-The role of social media in e-commerce is growing, and you can shop directly from platforms like Instagram.
+The role of social media in e-commerce is growing, and you can shop directly from social media platforms like Instagram.
 Therefore, having an active social media presence can help your brand gain more exposure and more customers.

 Consider using this time to find and establish a relationship with brand ambassadors or social media influencers who can help you promote your brand.